sanam2405/tenplustwo/README.md

 # tenplustwo

-_CLI to fetch and save HS and Madhyamik results in a bulk_
+_CLI to fetch and save HS and Madhyamik results in bulk_

 ## Sample HS Result